|Welcome to St. Ignatius Loyola Parish, a Roman Catholic Church in Sinking Spring, Pennsylvania.

 * There will be minimal music during this interim.

-This, however, is not how the future of our participation at Holy Mass will look.
-If you decide to
+however, is not how the future of our participation at Holy Mass will look.
+If you decide to attend, you must

-Catholic Medical Association for your safety.
-We will live-stream our 10:30AM Sunday Mass
+Medical Association for your safety.
+We will live-stream our 10:30AM Sunday Mass during this Yellow

 Confession will continue by appointment only.